 The child is therefore out of the parents’ care without the need for the LA to go to court and get the Judge to make a care order.
 Because the court is not involved to oversee this, it’s very important that section 20 agreements are used properly and don’t become a way of letting the case drift on without proper consideration or getting a care order ‘by the back door’.

-We discuss these issues further below.
-We will examine:
+I discuss these issues further below: